 Polling Place: West Virginia Polling Place Locator

--A copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows your name and current residence address
+-Utility bill, bank statement, government check, paycheck or other government document

-Getting your vote counted: Know your Voter Rights
+Getting your vote counted: Know your Voting Rights.

 Problems with voting: Election complaint process and form